 Prof. Bert Weckhuysen (Scientific Director)

-Professor Bert Weckhuysen is Distinguished Professor of the Faculty of Science at Utrecht University (The Netherlands).
+Professor Bert Weckhuysen is Distinguished University Professor at Utrecht University (the Netherlands).

-The research group of Bert Weckhuysen has been active for many years in the design, synthesis, characterization and application of catalytic solids for the conversion of fossil (crude oil & natural gas) and renewable (biomass) feedstock into transportation fuels, chemicals and materials.
+The research group of Bert Weckhuysen has been active for many years in the design, synthesis, characterization and application of catalytic solids for the conversion of fossil (crude oil & natural gas) and renewable (biomass, waste and CO2) feedstock into transportation fuels, chemicals and materials.
 He is internationally renowned for the development of in-situ spectroscopy and microscopy for studying catalytic solids under realistic conditions.
 This approach has provided unique insights in the working and deactivation mechanisms of catalytic processes, as well as in the internal architecture of functional materials.